nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edits an existing task in the address book.

-One parameter field **must** be supplied in the argument.

 Format: `edit INDEX [n/TASKNAME] [d/DESCRIPTION] [E/EFFORT]…​ [t/TAG]…​`

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.
+* You can remove a description with `d/` without specifying any tags after it.

 Examples:
 *  `edit 1 t/CS2102 t/URGENT` Edits the tags of the first task to now be `CS2102` and `URGENT`